spartypkp/open-source-legislation/README.md

 ```sh
 psql -U your_username -d your_database -f country_jurisdiction_corpus.sql
 ```
-Replace your_username with your PostgreSQL username, your_database with the name of your database, and your_file.sql with the name of your .sql file.
+Replace your_username with your PostgreSQL username, your_database with the name of your database, and country_jurisdiction_corpus.sql with the name of your .sql file.

 #### Example
 Assuming your username is myuser, your database name is mydatabase, and your file is named us_az_statutes.sql, the command would be: